Drupal 9 was released on 3rd June 2020. We've lined up the answers to the questions we're most regularly asked.

 When is Drupal 7 end‑of‑life?

-November 2021.
+November 2022 (extended from Nov 21).
 It means the community will no longer support Drupal with new modules, fix bugs and security updates.
 Third party scans may flag Drupal 7 sites as insecure in 3rd party scans.

 What is deprecated code, and do I need to worry about it?

 When developers figure out new and better ways to solve problems, new code is introduced and the old out-of-date code is marked as 'deprecated code'.
 In Drupal, deprecated code usually continues to work for a while, so there's continuity, and time to update the code with the new alternative.

 Deprecated code won't work in Drupal 9, and so must be updated before making the move.
 There are a few Drupal tools that help to identify if your site is using deprecated code.

 What do we need to do to prepare for the upgrade?

 It depends what version or Drupal you're using, and your environment set up.
 While we always recommend that a skilled developer takes a more thorough look, here are the key areas to think about.

 The Drupal 9 environment requirements mean you must use at least PHP version 7.3.
 And, if you're running Drupal 9 on Apache, check it's at least version 2.4.7.